 SEO is an important tool for ensuring a website is presented to searchers who are seeking the kind of information it provides.
-The quality of SEO will determine the site’s prominence on various search engines, contributing to its Google rankings and keeping it near the top of every Google search.
+The quality of search engine optimization will determine the site’s prominence on various search engines, contributing to its Google rankings and keeping it near the top of every Google search.
 Now you have your SEO dialed in, but something still isn’t right.
 When the web page was created, the WordPress theme chosen was perfect, but now it looks outdated and doesn’t convey the intended message, making it feel somewhat off-brand.
 Does changing WordPress Theme affect SEO?
 Some might think it’s no problem to just switch the WordPress theme to something more appropriate, but you might be surprised to learn that changing WordPress themes can have a major impact on SEO.
 Find out all the ways a theme change could affect SEO ranking and what site developers need to do to mitigate this.

 How Does Changing WordPress Theme Impact SEO?